 No tractors.
 No backup.
 Just me - Captain Confidence - with the music blasting, coffee in hand, and absolutely zero clue that the safety feature called "traction control" only keeps you safe (and straight) on sealed roads.

-At one point, I was casually sideways through a T-intersection at about 5km/h, locking eyes with a local farmer who looked at me like I was a goat in a wedding dress riding a unicycle through his crop.
+At one point, I was casually sideways through a T-intersection going about 5km/h, locking eyes with a local farmer who looked at me like I was a goat in a wedding dress riding a 4 wheeler through his crop.

 According to the GPS, I was just 10kms from the property.
 I’ve got this, I told myself.